cs10/sp23/lab-checkoffs.md

       - Why is it important that the inputs to a recursive call be smaller than the original inputs to the function?
       - Why is it important that the sprite face the same direction at the end of a recursive function as it faced initially?
       - What defines a recursive block?
 What are the two necessary “cases” that a recursive block must consider?
 Name and define them.
-      - Please show me your “snowflake” block.
+      - Please show me your `snowflake` block.
-      - Please show me your “crazy-tree” block.
+      - Please show me your `crazy-tree` block.
   - lab_name: Testing + Homework 3
     lab_no: 9
     topic_file: berkeley_bjc/2048-testing/2048.topic